overlay-market/markets/specs/notes.md

 5. How to make oracle feed interface so general that can accommodate Uniswap and Chainlink

 6. Sell in fixed time increments to save on gas (pool gas fees until make trade)?
 Or every time user exits position, hit Uniswap and charge user (likely costly and slow)?

+### Revenue Model

+Fees (in $OVL): 0.15% per trade, adjustable by governance on feed-by-feed basis

+- 50% is burned
+- 50% is sold for ETH via Uniswap through treasury

+To incentivize OVLETH liquidity providers and governance contributors for eternity, take the 50% of the ETH to treasury and divide evenly between
+- 50% (25% of total fees) to OVLETH LPs staking
+- 50% (25% of total fees) to governance $OVL stakers that vote

+Eventually lend out the locked OVL from positions for capital efficiency and additional revenue.

+### Roadmap

+1. Long/Short w corresponding tokens on launch (ETH x DeFi token pools & feeds)
+2. Uniswap and Chainlink oracles for base pair feeds
+3. Gas ⛽️ oracle (front-run resistant) w feed (Chainlink)
+4. Leverage
+5. More feeds
+6. New stablecoin based off composition of derivs
+7. Lending of Locked OVL positions (likely through Aave)
+8. Expiries?

+**(1, 2, 3) are good proof of concept (POC) for the hack.
+Include 4, maybe.**